 - Attend one of the programs’ target high schools.

-The Upward Bound Programs are currently accepting new student applications.
+The Upward Bound Programs is currently accepting applications from students in grades 8-10.

 Admission into the programs is based on financial eligibility, academic eligibility, and a personal interview.